kameryn1811/Bandcamp-Downloader/README.md

 **Album art and path previews slow to load or not showing at all**
 - VPNs, proxies, or ISP “secure connection” features can block or slow the CDN requests used to fetch artwork.
 Try turning these off or switching to a faster VPN location.
-- Antivirus software with HTTPS/SSL scanning (Kaspersky, ESET, Dr.Web, etc.) may interfere with image requests — temporarily disable these features to test.
+- Antivirus software with HTTPS/SSL scanning (Kaspersky, ESET, Dr.Web, etc.) may interfere with image requests — temporarily disable these features to test.If it helps, whitelist BandcampDownloader.exe and bandcamp.com.
 - Bad DNS routing can also cause slow or missing images.
 Switching to 1.1.1.1, 8.8.8.8, or 9.9.9.9 may help.